 Please visit “Get Involved” for all of the ways to help Project Night Night and the children whom we serve.

-Project Night Night selects 1-2 college or graduate students each year in the San Francisco and Cleveland areas.
+Project Night Night selects 1-2 college or graduate students each year in the San Francisco and Detroit areas.
 Learn what it’s like to grow a social enterprise while helping thousands of homeless children.
 The ideal intern will be exceptionally motivated, organized, and a delight to be around.
 All internships are unpaid.
 The following list is an example of the type of experience one might gain through an internship at our agency:

 - Research opportunities